alphagov/govuk-prototype-kit/internal_docs/releasing.md

 # Releasing a new version of the prototype kit

-1. Checkout master and pull latest changes.
+1. Checkout main and pull latest changes.

 2. Decide on a new version number.
 Do this by looking at the [current "Unreleased" CHANGELOG](../CHANGELOG.md) changes and updating the previous release number depending on the kind of entries: